nosovk/flowershow/content/Projects/STB/2025-01-08-project-description.md

 ### Infrastructure components
 We have a CI, that supports preview branches for each development branch (based on CloudFlare Pages).
 Most of the frontend parts lives on the CloudFlare Edge.

 For Data Gateway Service we use Bare-metal server with Docker Swarm on it.
 As ingress controller we use [Traefik](https://traefik.io/).
 All services, like Strapi, Fastify, Temporal, PostgreSQL, Redis etc. stores their logs in [Loki](https://grafana.com/oss/loki/).
-We use [Grafana](https://grafana.com/grafana/) to observe logs and metrics.
-Also we use it to send allerts to Mattermost/Telegram.
+We use [Grafana](https://grafana.com/grafana/) to observe logs and metrics stored in it.
+Also we make use of [AlertManager](https://prometheus.io/docs/alerting/latest/alertmanager/) to send alerts to Mattermost/Telegram.

-MetaBase works as a separate service connected to other services databases (direct access to PG and BigQuery)
+MetaBase works as a separate service connected to other services databases (direct access to PG and BigQuery).

+We make incremental backups of databases using [wal-g](https://github.com/wal-g/wal-g).
+All backups stored encrypted at CloudFlare R2.